-St. Kitts is an island of wondrous beauty, history and stunning sandy beaches.
-The island is home to waterfalls, lush rain forests and of course to the Mount Liamuiga volcano.
+St Kitts is an island of natural beauty, history and stunning sandy beaches.
+The island is home to waterfalls, lush rainforests and home to the Mount Liamuiga volcano.
 For culture and history, visit the St Kitts brimstone fortress, Georgian buildings surrounding Independent Square or shop in downtown Basseterre and pick up some of the delicious local honey.

-Grand Turk and its spectacular waters of are home to a reef pitted with arches, turrets, and tunnels called the Grand Turk Wall.
+The spectacular waters of Grand Turk are home to a reef pitted with arches, turrets, and tunnels called the Grand Turk Wall.
 The reef is a haven for both fish and divers alike.
-For those who enjoy white sandy beaches Grand Turk is fringed with them, lying as it does at the southeaster end of the Bahamian archipelago.
+For those who enjoy white sandy beaches Grand Turk is fringed with them, lying as it does at the southeastern end of the Bahamian archipelago.

-Antigua is surrounded by beautiful white sandy beaches and sparkling clear water.
-This island really is a taste of paradise.
-From snorkeling in the clear waters among untouched coral reefs to finding out about the history of the island, Antigua offers something for everyone.
-Trips include sailing around the beautiful harbour, horse riding treks to zip wiring through the lush rain-forest.
+Antigua is surrounded by stunning white sandy beaches and crystal clear water.
+This island is a taste of paradise.
+From snorkeling in the clear waters among untouched coral reefs to finding out about the history of this island, Antigua offers something for everyone.
+Trips include sailing around the beautiful harbor, horse riding treks across this tropical island to zip wiring through the lush rainforest.

 Day 13: Grenada